spectrocloud/librarium/content/docs/12.5-palette-cli/20-commands.md

   <br />

   * `install` - Install a Palette Enterprise Cluster through an interactive wizard.
+A container runtime is required to install an EC cluster.

-## Install
+### Install

 The `install` subcommand installs a Palette Enterprise Cluster in your target environment.
 You can install Palette or Palette VerteX using the `install` subcommand.
 The `install` subcommand can be used in interactive mode, which prompts you for required values.
 Or, you can use flags to provide a configuration file.